Key Metrics for Monitoring Your Equity Curve in Forex Trading

 Is a high win rate always good?

-Not necessarily.
-A high win rate can be misleading if the average loss on losing trades is significantly higher than the average gain from winning trades.
-It’s crucial to consider the risk-to-reward ratio alongside the win rate.
+No, a high win rate can be misleading.
+If the average loss on losing trades significantly exceeds the average gain from winning trades, a trader may still incur net losses.
+It’s vital to analyze win rates in conjunction with risk-to-reward ratios.

 What is an acceptable maximum drawdown?